Armored Heart: Tamed Soul

 “So how did you get… tamed then?”
 Celia asked casually, leaning her back against the railing.
 “A lady of a house, serving as a maid?”

-“With My Lady's usual skill and care,” Violet replied, a touch curtly.
+“With my Lady's usual skill and care,” Violet replied, a touch curtly.
 That kindled Celia's suspicions anew.
 It must have been plain on her face, because the elven maid shook her head.
 “Don't misunderstand me, Celia.
-Joining My Lady's household as her treasure was, and remains, the best choice I could have made.
+Joining my Lady's household as her treasure was, and remains, the best choice I could have made.
 My life as hers is not the part I hesitate on.
-Before... it’s not a story I wish to tell right now.”
+Before… It’s not a story I wish to tell right now.”
 Her expression softened.
 “Perhaps once we get to know each other better, I'll feel ready to share the whole story, in time.”
 Celia filed that away for later, then shot Violet a sardonic smile.

 “If I stick around that long,” she added with a touch of bravado.

 Violet gave Celia an appraising look, similar to the one Gella had turned on her earlier that morning.
-“I wish you the best of luck in that,” she said, her tone as carefully neutral as Celia had ever seen.
+“I wish you the best of luck in that,” she said, her tone as carefully neutral as Celia had ever heard.
 “That aside.
 If you'll follow me, I'll lead you to your room.
 I imagine you would like a little time to recover from this morning's events?”
 That stirred up the sensations and memories once more, and Celia shut her eyes for a moment, forcing them back down.
 “My Lady wanted to extend her apologies, as well.”

 Celia froze, then stood up fully, meeting Violet’s eyes in confusion.
 “She… does?”

 Gesturing for her to follow, Violet walked down the hallway.
 “Yes.
 She didn't expect you to react like that, and believes that perhaps a more subdued demonstration of her control over us would have been appropriate.”
 Stopping at a dark wooden door she pointed at Celia's hand.
 “The doors are enchanted.
-This one will unlock and lock at your touch, though both My Lady and myself can do the same.
+This one will unlock and lock at your touch, though both my Lady and myself can do the same.
 Besides us, this is your private space, if you want it to be.”
 Again struck by the casual use of magic, Celia touched the door, hearing it click before swinging silently inward.

-The room’ bed was easily twice the size of the one she’d slept on in New Gyr, and it had an honest-to-gods silvered mirror that ran from floor to ceiling.
+The room’s bed was easily twice the size of the one she’d slept on in New Gyr, and it had an honest-to-gods silvered mirror that ran from floor to ceiling.
 Beside that was a dresser, with a larger wardrobe beside it.
 There was a desk with a strange crystalline device in the corner, paper stacked neatly next to it beside what Celia could only assume was a writing instrument, though it didn’t look like any quill she’d ever seen.
 And beside that desk was a shelf, lined with more books than she had ever seen in her life.
 Walking inside with a hint of trepidation, Celia eyed the room while Violet went over to the wardrobe.
-“This is... all for me?” she asked warily.
-She had been imagining dank cells, or human sized kennels, or maybe just barracks for Gella's pets... but this?
+“This is… all for me?”
+She asked warily.
+She had been imagining dank cells, or human-sized kennels, or maybe just barracks for Gella's pets… but this?
 This was nicer than anywhere she’d ever lived or stayed before.
-Beautiful or not, it’s still a fucking prison cell, she reminded herself.
-She took a seat on the plush bed.
-As soon as she had, she knew that, prison cell or not, she wouldn’t be able to stop herself from sleeping there.
-“Please, tell Gella the apology has been received, and I'll be happy to accept it as soon as she takes this damn thing off my neck.”
-She tugged at the collar, but of course, it wasn’t budging.

 Violet turned, giving her a patronizing smile.
-“I'll relay your message to My Lady.”
+“I'll relay your message to my Lady.”
 Gesturing toward the wardrobe, she continued.
 “I took the liberty of creating a few outfits for you.
 As you might remember, I’m a deft hand with a needle.”
 Celia snorted.
 “We'll get you down to the village soon for a fitting, and the seamstress there can make some more professional fare.
 And we’ll pay a visit to the cobbler’s as well,” Violet said with practiced efficiency.

 “What’s wrong with my boots?”
 Celia grumbled.